 Possible HA Implementations

 One of the methods for achieving HA is by using multiple application servers (or nodes).
-If you experience a sudden surge in traffic, your server may shut down, and requests from it can’t be made.
+If you experience a sudden surge in traffic, your server might shut down, and users cannot make requests from it.
 This leads to more downtime.
-To avoid such scenarios, applications are deployed on systems that use redundant components, across several servers.
+To avoid such scenarios, applications are deployed on systems that use redundant components, across several servers, as mentioned earlier.
 If one server fails, the rest can take the extra load, allowing for a high fault tolerance within the system.

-LINBIT® – the creator of DRBD® block storage replication software – has over 20 years of experience in storage, high-availability systems, and disaster recovery.
+LINBIT – the creator of DRBD® block storage replication software – has over 20 years of experience in storage, high-availability systems, and disaster recovery.
 LINBIT is proud to provide HA services to other notable companies and organizations.
-Many of them choose LINBIT HA, the enterprise solution built on DRBD, because of the lack of vendor lock-ins and the ability for an organization to use commercial off-the shelf (COTS) system components.
+Many of them choose LINBIT HA, the enterprise solution built on DRBD, or LINBIT SDS, the combined LINSTOR and DRBD solution, because of the lack of vendor lock-ins and the ability for an organization to use commercial off-the shelf (COTS) system components.
 Clients pay only with respect to what they use.
-The data that clients replicate with LINBIT HA solutions is accessible at any moment and can be switched to other platforms.
-LINBIT HA can handle databases, file servers, storage targets, and application stacks – operating in cloud environments, or on premises, or in a hybrid setup – while maintaining low total cost of ownership (TCO).
+The data that clients replicate with LINBIT HA or LINBIT SDS solutions is accessible at any moment and can be switched to other platforms.
+You are not locked in to a LINBIT solution.
+LINBIT HA and LINBIT SDS can handle databases, file servers, storage targets, and application stacks – operating in cloud environments, or on premises, or in a hybrid setup – while maintaining low total cost of ownership (TCO).

-If you’re interested in increasing your uptime, and providing reliable and scalable services to your customers and users, and without sacrificing performance, contact us to learn more about LINBIT HA or request an evaluation or quote.
+If you’re interested in increasing your uptime, and providing reliable and scalable services to your customers and users, and without sacrificing performance, contact us to learn more about LINBIT HA or LINBIT SDS or to request an evaluation or quote.